 How to Improve the Restaurant Guest Experience

 People come out of their houses and visit your restaurant not only to enjoy your tasty food but to have an overall stellar experience.
 Want to know what makes a great experience in a restaurant?
-Read below to identify the major areas where you must work on if you want your customers to have a great restaurant experience.
+Read below to identify the major areas where you must work on if you want your customers to have great restaurant experience.

 1. Make Your Customers Feel At Home

 It takes a lot to get customers in through the door.
-When they finally do arrive, it is imperative to show them how much you appreciate the fact that they chose your restaurant by treating them like they are already a part of your restaurant family and living up to their expectations regarding the food your serve and the services you deliver.
+When they finally do arrive, it is imperative to show them how much you appreciate the fact that they chose your restaurant by treating them like they are already a part of your restaurant family and living up to their expectations regarding the food you serve and the services you deliver.
 Everyone in your restaurant has a role in making the new customers feel at home:

-- Hosts and hostesses should greet guests when they walk through the front door with a smile and a good eye contact, making an effort to be polite and efficient.
+- Hosts and hostesses should greet guests when they walk through the front door with a smile and good eye contact, making an effort to be polite and efficient.

 - Servers should be friendly and attentive.
 They should never congregate around the front desk or the POS terminal and instead should anticipate guests’ needs.

 - Managers should personally touch each table and ask the customers about their experience.

 - In the case of repeat customers, it always helps if the waiters are familiar with the guests.